torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 	of this file will always be a subset of its parent's "cpuset.cpus.exclusive.effective" if its parent is not the root cgroup.
 It will also be a subset of "cpuset.cpus.exclusive" if it is set.
-If "cpuset.cpus.exclusive" is not set, it is treated to have an implicit value of "cpuset.cpus" in the formation of local partition.
+This file should only be non-empty if either "cpuset.cpus.exclusive" is set or when the current cpuset is a valid partition root.

   cpuset.cpus.isolated
 	A read-only and root cgroup only multiple values file.